ismaelpaul/ismaelpaul/README.md

 ## Olá 👋 ##

-I'm a Brazilian Software Developer, a graduate from [Northcoders](https://northcoders.com/), based in Manchester, UK.
+I'm a Brazilian Software Developer, based in Manchester, UK.
 Fast learner and eager to explore new technologies.

 ## Projects ##